ashrafwani/ashrafwani.github.io/_posts/04-05-17-understand-programming.markdown

 permalink: blog/understand-programming
 ---

-Whether you’re currently pursuing a degree in computer science, an aspiring self-taught developer, or a coding boot camp student, mastering the craft of programming is a perpetual struggle. <mark>Here are seven tips to understang programming.</mark>
+Whether you’re currently pursuing a degree in computer science, an aspiring self-taught developer, or a coding boot camp student, mastering the craft of programming is a perpetual struggle. <mark>Here are some tips to understang programming.</mark>

 ![](http://www.codingdojo.com/blog/wp-content/uploads/0-Splash-Picture-CoDoj-Blog.png)